Stock of the Day

 Here are some ways that investors could benefit from investing in T-Mobile US, Inc.:

-• The company reported earnings per share (EPS) of $2.57, surpassing analysts' expectations of $2.15, indicating robust financial performance and potential for future growth.
+• The company recently reported earnings per share of $2.58, exceeding analysts' expectations, indicating strong financial performance.

 T-Mobile US Bear Case